Plotting in R#

 We can add additional text to a plot by using text() or mtext() for putting text in the margin.
 To use text(), we provide x, y coordinates, the text to be written (labels =), size (cex =), and colour (col =) and font (font =).

-Using mtext() requires different arguments as it is relation to the margin side we put the text in.
-It requires the text (text = ), the side of the plot the text will go (side =) with 1 = bottom, 2 = left, 3 = top, 4 = right, the margin line to put the text on (line = ).
+Using mtext() requires different arguments as it is in relation to the margin side we put the text in.
+It requires the text (text = ), the side of the plot the text will go in (side =) with 1 = bottom, 2 = left, 3 = top, 4 = right, and the margin line to put the text on (line = ).

 %%R